wakatara/harsh/README.md

 ## Installation

 harsh is available on Linux, OSX (homebrew too), and Windows as a specific goal was increasing take up and adoption of a portable, command line, text-based approach.
-Windows is somewhat untested so any help verifying it works as advertised and correcting bugs appreciated.
+Windows is somewhat untested though we had a nice pull request there for 0.8.8 that helped with config issues there.
+We have also updated harsh to support arm64 architecture for OSX (M1 chipped Macs) and Linux as of 0.8.8.

 ### With working Go environment